Progress Assessment Methodology

 - Anticipated Progress Index: How likely will the targets be achieved by 2030?

 The Anticipated Progress Index measures the gap between predicted value of the indicator and the specified target value.
-Both indices are constructed at the level of sub-indicator (a series, disaggregation, or subcomponent of an indicator) and can be aggregated at indicator, target and goal levels as desirable.
-In this analysis, the Current Status Index is presented at the goal level (snapshot) and Anticipated Progress Index at the target and indicator levels (dashboard and indicator progress).
+Both indices are constructed at the level of sub indicator (a series, disaggregation, or subcomponent of an indicator) and can be aggregated at indicator, target and goal levels as desirable.
+In this analysis, the Current Status Index is presented at the goal level (snapshot) and Anticipated Progress Index at the target level (dashboard).
+Both indices are presented at the indicator level on the Asia-Pacific SDG Gateway.

 In an ideal situation, the Current Status Index would provide a robust measure comparable across all 17 goals.
-However, given data availability is limited under some goals and the assessment is sensitive to the addition of new indicators, the results must be interpreted with caution.
-The number of indicators and the availability of data have substantially increased since the Report’s previous edition, thus the results should not be compared with those of previous years.
+However, given the limited data availability under some goals and the sensitivity of the assessment to the addition of new indicators, the results must be interpreted with caution.
+The number of indicators and the availability of data have substantially increased since the previous edition of this report, thus the results should not be compared with those of previous years.

 Current Status (CS) Index

-Given a specified SDG target value TV for each indicator I, the values for the current year (Icv) and the year 2015 (I0) can be used to measure the progress made since 2015, in relation to the progress needed to reach the SDG target by 2030.
-The Current Status Index is constructed as follows.
+Given a specified SDG target value (TV) for each indicator (I), the values for the current year (Icv) and the year 2015 (I0) can be used to measure the progress made since 2015, in relation to the progress needed to reach the SDG target by 2030 (represented by the blue bar in figure 1.2.
+Snapshot of SDG progress in Asia and the Pacific).

 Denoting indicator values for 2015 and the current year by I0 and Icv and the target value for 2030 by TV, and setting the normalized values of the index 0 and 10 for no progress and full achievement, respectively, the current status index is calculated as: